Libor Hudáček

-Libor Hudáček (/sk/; born 7 September 1990) is a Slovak ice hockey player currently under contract with HC Oceláři Třinec of the Czech Extraliga (ELH).
+Libor Hudáček (/sk/; born 7 September 1990) is a Slovak professional ice hockey player who is a forward for HC Oceláři Třinec of the Czech Extraliga (ELH).
 He is the younger brother of Július Hudáček, who is a goaltender.

 Playing career

 Hudáček began playing junior ice hockey in the HK Spišská Nová Ves.
 He was a member of the HK Orange 20 project in the 2009–10 season, overall playing 23 games.
 The rest of the season, he played for the HC Slovan Bratislava.
 In the 2010–11 season he overall played 55 games and earned 24 points for Slovan.
 In the next season, he scored the winning goal in the 7th playoffs final game against HC Košice and won the Slovak Extraliga title.

 After two seasons with HC Bílí Tygři Liberec in the Czech Extraliga (ELH), Hudáček returned to the KHL as a free agent, signing a one-year contract with Neftekhimik Nizhnekamsk on 21 May 2020.

 On 24 February 2021, Hudacek joined Lausanne HC of the National League (NL) on a one-year deal through the end of the 2020–21 season.
 He hurt his leg in a game against EHC Biel on March 9, 2021, which required surgery, forcing him to sit out the remainder of the season.

 On 31 July 2022, Hudáček opted to return to the Czech Republic as a free agent and signed a three-year contract with HC Oceláři Třinec of the ELH.